 The Federal Aviation Administration (FAA) has defined a small unmanned aircraft systems (sUAS) or drone as a small remote controlled aircraft controlled by a ground based transmitter or an autopilot.
 This includes traditional RC model aircraft and hobby drones over 8 ounces in weight.
-Small unmanned aircraft and drones may be operated for hobby and recreational purposes under specific safety guidelines as established by Congress.
+Small unmanned aircraft and drones may be operated for hobby and recreational purposes as long as specific safety guidelines are followed.

 The Black Hawk R/C Pilots membership is open to all model aircraft pilots including drone pilots.
 We have a flying site that is suitable for all types of model aircraft operations and knowledgeable members who can help you navigate the sUAS rules and learn to safely fly RC aircraft and drones!